-U.S. operations consist of two major sub-segments: Traditional and Non-Traditional.
-The Traditional sub-segment primarily specializes in individual mortality-risk reinsurance and to a lesser extent, group, health and long-term care reinsurance.
-The Non-Traditional sub-segment consists of Asset-Intensive and Financial Reinsurance.
+U.S. operations consist of two major segments: Traditional and Non-Traditional.
+The Traditional segment primarily specializes in individual mortality-risk reinsurance and to a lesser extent, group, health and long-term care reinsurance.
+The Non-Traditional segment consists of Asset-Intensive and Financial Reinsurance.
+During 2012, Asset-Intensive within the Non-Traditional segment issued its first fee-based synthetic guaranteed investment contracts which include investment-only, stable value contracts, to retirement plans.